luca-piccioni/OpenGL.Net/README.md

 Go to the [wiki](https://github.com/luca-piccioni/OpenGL.Net/wiki) to look for information about the project.

+# Licensing

+The project is released under the [MIT](https://opensource.org/licenses/MIT) license.
+Previous revisions of the project were licensed under the _LGPL2_ licence; this kind of license seems limiting the deployment of the binary forms on some platform (ironic, isn't it?).
+Since the project is maintained to be useful on the widest range of platforms/user-cases, and considering the spirit of the technology used to build it ([.NET Fundation](https://dotnetfoundation.org/)), the MIT license was preferred.
+The [WTFPL](http://www.wtfpl.net/about/) license was considered also, but it hasn not met all requirements.

 # Contributing

 If you use _OpenGL.Net_, and you're willing to improve the project, your contributions are welcome.